bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So there's certainly other implementations to come up.
 And I actually expect to some extent that LN symmetry may open some new opportunities because people go, actually, I can implement that now.
 That is a serious subset.
-If I just implement that, maybe I've got an advantage over the others who have legacy they've got to still handle whereas I can just have a clean implementation that just does this new thing so we're gonna see these you know these new kids coming up with their you know I don't know Kotlin implementation I've heard of those I know some some some some of them one of those languages you know you're like you implemented in what I've heard of that kind of thing.
+If I just implement that, maybe I've got an advantage over the others who have legacy they've got to still handle whereas I can just have a clean implementation that just does this new thing so we're gonna see these, these new kids coming up with their, I don't know Kotlin implementation I've heard of those I know some some some some of them one of those languages, you're like you implemented in what I've heard of that kind of thing.
 That may be the next thing.
 And that's exciting for me.
-I think, you know, that brings, you know, new blood, just a new design space, a new point of view to the implementations, and that's always great.
+I think, that brings, new blood, just a new design space, a new point of view to the implementations, and that's always great.

 ## Privacy revisited